intentc/coa-1/My-COA-Tips.md

 Note: Whereas you can to download the _openrc_ file by going to: Project > Access & Security > API Access, the downloaded file lands on your laptop -- rather than the OpenStack Server, where you need it.

-### Terminal Multiplexer: _tmux_ or _screen_
+### Terminal Multiplexer: _tmux_

 For troubleshooting Exercises, you will need to locate and copy strings from LXC container logs, and paste those strings into specified files on the OpenStack Server.
-As this requires many copy and paste operations, you will likely want to run _tmux_ or _screen_ so you can have concurrent sessions logged in to LXC container(s) and the OpenStack Server.
+As this requires many copy and paste operations, you will likely want to run _tmux_ so you can have concurrent sessions logged in to LXC container(s) and the OpenStack Server.

 _tmux_ is explicitly permitted, per the Candidate Handbook.